The R.E.W.A.R.D. Zone for Aggressive and Reactive Dogs.

 Get at LEAST 4 CLIPS.
 YOU CAN ALSO GET THOSE AT HARDWARE STORES.

 Be comfortable, be calm, be safe.
 There are some basic behaviors you will need to teach your dog before coming to this seminar.
 These are for your safety and that of the other attendees.
 These dogs are here for a reason and we must set everyone up for success.

-We don’t want you to have to waste valuable camp time teaching your dogs these behaviors, so please have them intact as much as you can before you come. (see above information about taking my online class to teach these vital foundation behaviors before bringing your dog to camp.)
+We don’t want you to have to waste valuable seminar time teaching your dogs these behaviors, so please have them intact as much as you can before you come. (see above information about taking my online class to teach these vital foundation behaviors before bringing your dog to seminar .)

 - Door etiquette teach your dogs to stay while you open doors (building and car doors) and wait until you call them through and then look back to you instantly upon entering the building/room.